frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 battery drain.
 The board is not user expandable to add more devices to the I2C bus.
 The board needs to operate while USB is connected and charging the battery.
 I anticipate users plugging in a USB powerbank to keep the watch going as they play games on it.
+To support this requires USB-C.

 Question?
 Ask principal maintainer Frank Cohen, fcohen@votsh.com